-Platform Views is a new series from Adaptly in which we interview partners and clients to get their perspective on everything from consumer behavior and industry trends to advertising best practices and predictions.
-For our first Q&A, I chat with Michael Akkerman, Head of Marketing Partners at Pinterest, to gain insight into Pinner activity, the new Lens product, and tips for advertisers running Promoted Pin campaigns.
+In this Q&A, Adaptly chats with Michael Akkerman, Head of Marketing Partners at Pinterest, to gain insight into Pinner activity, the new Lens product, and tips for advertisers running Promoted Pin campaigns.

 Kyle Benedetti, VP of Partnerships, Adaptly: What are the main differences between how and why people search on Pinterest versus a search engine?

 Michael Akkerman, Head of Marketing Partners, Pinterest: People go to traditional search engines when they know prescriptively and explicitly what they are looking for.
 They’ve done their research and already made a brand or product decision, now it is about taking that last step and simply executing.
 On Pinterest, however, people are still in a discovery mindset, what you might call ‘upper-funnel’ or in-market shopping.
 They have an idea or interest in mind and want to explore further, but they haven’t committed to any one brand.
 The fact that 97% of our over 2 billion searches per month are non-branded indicates that people are still deciding what brands, products, and services to interact with.
 According to McKinsey and Company’s latest research, this early consideration stage is when brands can really acquire net-new consumers.

 KB: How does search behavior on Pinterest’s site compare to search through the app?